tyronechen/genomenlp/README.md

 ## Usage

-Please refer to the documentation for detailed usage information.
+Please refer to the documentation for detailed usage information of the package and the ``genomicBERT`` pipeline.

 [![](https://readthedocs.org/projects/ziran/badge/?version=latest&style=for-the-badge)](https://ziran.readthedocs.io/en/latest/)